-There’s a serious talent gap in eCommerce analytics right now.
+As eCommerce headhunters, we recognize there’s a serious talent gap in eCommerce analytics right now.
 Experts tend to be concentrated at a few major players (think Amazon, WalMart, Jet, Alibaba, and the big box retailers who got an early head start in the eComm world).
 That’s left organizations who are newer to the game scrambling to find the talent they need and turning to eCommerce headhunters for help pulling talent from these established firms.

 There are so many opportunities in eCommerce to improve conversions.
 Everything from site layout to CTA button colors to shopping cart experience to email confirmation and beyond is on the table.
 And even a small improvement of a few percent at any given point in the funnel can lead to huge boosts in overall revenue.
 If you have any ability to track users across a web site, A/B test, interpret data and make actionable recommendations, this is definitely a field to pursue.

 SEO is a core pillar of any complete modern digital strategy.
 And it’s just as important for eCommerce sites as anyone else–perhaps more so.
 A successful SEO strategy for eCommerce often means immediate conversion opportunities if you’re ranking for the right keywords.